vijithassar/lit/README.md

 - was deeply inspired by [Literate CoffeeScript](http://coffeescript.org/#literate)
 - aims to be much simpler than the powerful [Node.js literate-programming compiler](https://github.com/jostylr/literate-programming)
 - uses GitHub-style ["fenced code blocks"](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) delimited with backticks instead of the space-driven notation used by [traditional Markdown](https://daringfireball.net/projects/markdown/)
-- is almost entirely based on [Rich Traube's one-liner for awk](https://gist.github.com/trauber/4955706); I've just added a few convenience wrappers
+- is based on a modified version of [Rich Traube's one-liner for awk](https://gist.github.com/trauber/4955706)
 - is minimalist and will remain that way so it can be an unobtrusive part of other your other build processes
 - is itself written with [heavily annotated source code](https://github.com/vijithassar/lit/blob/master/lit.sh.md) and [recursively compiles itself](https://github.com/vijithassar/lit/commit/3434fd18772bec44c19a191bb5592624844de255), which is ridiculous and a huge pain in the ass but it's too late now!